 |Solar panel array and water tower for providing hot water to the photo-processing laboratory.
 The solar panels were later destroyed by a hail storm.
 Photo date 7/96.|

 Landsat 7 carries an enhanced thematic mapper plus (ETM+), which should provide continuity of Landsat TM data with enhanced spectral and spatial resolution.
 EDC plans to collect 250 scenes per day in order to assemble a seasonal global archive of data.
 This will be the first systematic attempt to collect and archive space-based remote sensing to build a worldwide database covering key environmental features.
 Scenes collected by other international stations will more than double this figure; Landsat 7 will generate nearly 2 terabytes of data per day.

 The continuous operation of Landsat for more than 35 years provides a remarkable database for documenting long-term changes in landuse and landcover conditions.
 NASA has assembled a global, orthorectified dataset of Landsat MSS, TM and ETM imagery representing three epochs: 1970s, ca. 1990, and ca. 2000 (Tucker, Grant and Dykstra 2004).
 The images are corrected spatially for terrain displacement and satellite viewing geometry, and they have geodetic coordinates.
 Approximately 7500 scenes are included for the 1970s and a like number for 1990.
 About 8500 scenes represent 2000.
 Several hundred scenes are missing from the 1970s and 1990 datasets, primarly because of poor data archives (1970s) and lack of collection (1990).
 Because the land areas of the Earth are on average 60% cloud covered, it proved impossible to achieve cloud-free conditions for all scenes, particularly in tropical regions.

 Beginning in 2008, the EROS Center of the U.S. Geological Survey openned the Landsat data archive to all users free of charge.
 This represents a tremendous set of earth imagery spanning four decades of environmental change.
 Access is via Glovis and EarthExplorer.
-Both Landsat 5 and 7 remain operational, as of 2012, although in severely reduced modes which limit the amount and quality of imagery available for the past few years.
-The Landsat Data Continuity Mission (LDCM) was launched in February 2013.
+After several years of development, the Landsat Data Continuity Mission (LDCM) was launched in February 2013.
 Following in-flight testing, it was officially renamed Landsat 8 in May, and datasets were made available to the public.
 Thus, the four-decade legacy of Landsat continues!